 The instructor strongly encourages students to form pairs and collaborate on homework.
-Students, however, must report such collaboration by answering the first question in every homework assignment.
-Further, every student must type-up or write-up the solutions himself/herself and create his/her own Excel spreadsheet when applicable.
+However, it is crucial for students to report such collaboration by answering the first question in every homework assignment.
+Further, each student must independently type or write up their solutions and create his/her own Excel spreadsheet when applicable.

-The following acts violate academic integrity:
+Violation of academic integrity:

-- Two or more students submit the same file; - The collaboration question is not answered; - Statements of collaboration do not corroborate.
-Example: A stated working alone, while B claimed to work with A.
+- Copying instructor's posted solutions; - Two or more students submitting the same file; - Failure to answer the collaboration question; - Discrepancies in statements of collaboration, such as conflicting reports from involved students.
+Example: A claiming to working alone while B asserts collaboration with A.

-Penalty for violating academic integrity:
+Penalties for academic integrity violations are as follows:

-- First offense: all students receive a zero on their homework, along with a warning from the instructor. - Second offense: all students are reported to the DOS in addition to receiving a zero on their homework. - Third offense: all students fail the course.
+- First offense: all students involved receive a zero on their homework, along with a warning from the instructor. - Second offense: all students are reported to the DOS in addition to receiving a zero on their homework. - Third offense: all students fail the course.